 Sorting through the data that comes in the form of a utility bill is significantly easier than measuring productivity.
 However, when it comes to real savings, those utility bills are just pennies in the bigger picture.

-So how do you measure productivity?
+So how do you measure productivity as a result of using the 3-30-300 rule?

 Partner with HR to investigate a few classic productivity tells.
 First off, look at the average sick days taken by employees.
 Effective work environments and layouts should cut down on the circulation of germs around an office, and providing a positive workplace experience is a good first step in supporting your employees’ mental health.